 Learn more about career opportunities for history majors on the American Historical Association website.

 Penn State Behrend strongly encourages students to complete at least one internship.
 Internships offer useful, real-life work experience and an opportunity to "try out" careers in public history fields such as records management, historical preservation, historical writing, and museum work.
-Internships provide students with the chance to make professional contacts and build their resume.
+Internships provide students with the chance to make professional contacts, build their resume, and gain hands-on public history experience by interning with a history-related institution.
 A number of students have found jobs at the institution in which they interned.

 A wide variety of institutions have offered internship opportunities to Behrend students in recent years: Behrend College Archives, Colonial Williamsburg (Williamsburg, VA), Drake's Well Museum (Titusville, PA), Erie County Historical Society and Museums (Erie, PA), Erie Maritime Museum (Erie, PA), Erie Insurance Corporate Archives (Erie, PA), Harborcreek Historical Society (Harborcreek, PA), John Heinz History Center (Pittsburgh, PA), Meadowcroft Historical Museum and Village (Avella, PA), Soldiers and Sailors Memorial Hall in Pittsburgh (Pittsburgh, PA), U.S. State Department (Washington, D.C.), and the Warren County Historical Society (Warren, PA).